Instagram Virus: What You Need To Know and Do

 How Do I Get Rid of It?

-Get rid of the Instagram virus by changing your password immediately (if you still have access to your account).
-You can do this by heading to your profile and clicking the Menu tab.
+Get rid of the Instagram virus and secure your Instagram account by changing your password immediately (if you still have access to your account).
+Avoid this Instagram scam by heading to your profile and clicking the Menu tab.
 Tap on Settings and then click Security.
 On the Password tab, change or update your password.
-Always remember to create strong passwords to ensure your account’s security.
+Always remember to create strong passwords to secure your Instagram account.
 An IT company will highly suggest that you enable two-factor authentication (2FA) for added measures, which you can activate at the Security tab.

 Now, if you cannot access your Instagram account, you can proceed to the Instagram Help Center to take the needed steps to regain access to your account.
 Another security measure that an IT company will advise you is to revoke all kinds of access to suspicious third-party apps or sites.
 Do this by heading to the Security tab and clicking on Apps and Websites.
 Also, regularly scan your devices for malware using antivirus software.
 Consult with an IT company based in the Philippines to get the best security measures for your accounts and websites.